Minor in Criminal Justice

 Requirements For A Minor In Criminal Justice

-The minor in Criminal Justice requires 18 semester hours, including CJ 105, plus 15 semester hours of criminal justice electives.
-CJ 105 is a prerequisite to most upper-level CJ courses, and a minimum grade of C in CJ 105 is required.
-At least 12 hours of CJ courses must be completed at 300/400-level.
+The minor in Criminal Justice requires 18 semester hours, including CJ 105, plus 15 semester hours of criminal justice electives, including 6 hours at the 200-400 level, and 9 hours at the 300-400 level.
+CJ 105 is a prerequisite to most other CJ courses, and a minimum grade of C in CJ 105 is required for the CJ minor.

 |Criminal Justice Minor||Credit Hours|